biolink/biolink-model/docs/index.md

          * [develops into](develops_into.md)
          * [diagnoses](diagnoses.md) - a relationship that identifies the nature of (an illness or other problem) by examination of the symptoms.
          * [disease has basis in](disease_has_basis_in.md) - A relation that holds between a disease and an entity where the state of the entity has contribution to the disease.
-         * [expressed in](expressed_in.md) - holds between a gene or gene product and an anatomical entity in which it is expressed
-         * [expresses](expresses.md) - holds between an anatomical entity and gene or gene product that is expressed there
          * [gene product of](gene_product_of.md) - definition x has gene product of y if and only if y is a gene (SO:0000704) that participates in some gene expression process (GO:0010467) where the output of thatf process is either y or something that is ribosomally translated from x
          * [genetic association](genetic_association.md) - Co-occurrence of a certain allele of a genetic marker and the phenotype of interest in the same individuals at above-chance level
              * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products